peterdonnelly1/pipeline/README.md

 Takumi Ando, University of Tokyo, Tokyo, Japan
 Code: https://github.com/tand826

+---
-Each portion of the code is governed by ... respective licenses - however our code is governed by the ...
+Each portion of the code is governed by its owner's respective licence(s)

+All of our code portions are governed by the CC BY-NC, as follows:
+Copyright © 2020-2023, Peter Donnelly.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/